-- High water use 10,000kl per ha, total of 3ha equals 30,000kl. - Medium water use 7,500kl per ha, total of 5ha equals 37,500kl. - Low water use 3,500kl per ha, total of 5 ha equals 35,000kl. - Non-irrigated, total area of 5.5ha.
+- High water use 10,000kL per ha, total of 3ha equals 30,000 kL. - Medium water use 7500kL per ha, total of 5ha equals 37,500 kL. - Low water use 3500kL per ha, total of 5 ha equals 35,000 kL. - Non-irrigated, total area of 5.5ha.

-Total estimated water requirement is 102,500kl.
+Total estimated water requirement is 102,500 kL.

-Total combined estimated water demand for Forrestfield North, Maida Vale South and Crystal is, 360,000kl.
+Total combined estimated water demand for Forrestfield North, Maida Vale South and Crystal is, 360,000kL.

-The City operates under the DWER license to take water allocation under the Rights in Water and Irrigation Act 1914 (RIWI).
+The City operates under the DWER, license to take water allocation under the Rights in Water and Irrigation Act 1914(RIWI).

-The critical point is that the groundwater sources that the City currently extracts water from are now fully allocated.
-Consequently the City cannot apply for an increase on the license to take water for the future growth areas of the City.
-If an alternative Water Strategy is not implemented, based on projections for the above developments combined with the current potable water use of 65,000kl, the City will have a supply demand gap of 425,000kl.
+The critical point is, the groundwater sources which the City currently extracts water from are now fully allocated, consequently the City cannot apply for an increase on our license to take water for the future growth areas of the City.
+If an alternative Water Strategy is not implemented, based on projections for the above developments combined with the current potable water use of 65,000kL, the City will have a supply demand gap of 425 million litres.

-Due to the State Government's proposed 10% decrease on the existing licenses to take water, the City will be facing a further 96,078kl reduction on the existing license.
-This will take the total supply demand gap to 521,078kl (Chart4 below).
+Due to the State Governments proposed 10% decrease on the existing licenses to take water, the City will be facing a further 96,078kL reduction on its existing license, making the total supply demand gap 521,078kL (Chart4).